Shigeki

 biocompatible transparent sheet instead of that the cells are

 propagated on one surface thereof.
-If a biocompatible transparent
+If a biocompatible

-sheet having perforations is used and different types of cells are
+transparent sheet having perforations is used and different

-propagated respectively on both surfaces thereof, only humoral
+types of cells are propagated respectively on both surfaces

-factors which are produced by these cells and which are released
+thereof, only humoral factors which are produced by these cells

-into a culture solution are allowed to pass through the
+and which are released into a culture solution are allowed to

-feeder cells propagated on the other surface.
+surface thereof and feeder cells propagated on the other

 [0045] Examples of the feeder cells used include fibrocytes,

 tissue stem cells, and embryo-stem cells.
-The feeder cells are not
+The feeder cells are

-particularly limited and may be freely modified depending on
+not particularly limited and may be freely modified depending on

 applications thereof.
 The epithelial cells and the feeder cells